thelogansmith/Homelab/README.md

 | Missing Windows patches | Varies | Intentionally unpatched |
 | RDP — NLA not enforced | 7.5 | Credential relay target |
 | Weak Kerberos config | 8.1 | Kerberoastable service accounts configured |

-**Key insight:** The same CVE-2017-0144 (EternalBlue, CVSS 9.8) on an internet-facing server vs. an isolated Internal VLAN with no DMZ access has completely different real-world risk.
-Context matters as much as the score.

 ---